angela-bi/Interactive-Lab-Hub/Lab 2/README.md

 # Lab 2 Part 2

-Pull Interactive Lab Hub updates to your repo.
+[Update your Lab Hub](pull_updates/README.md) to get the latest content and requirements for Part 2.

 Modify the code from last week's lab to make a new visual interface for your new clock.
 You may [extend the Pi](Extending%20the%20Pi.md) by adding sensors or buttons, but this is not required.